vivachu/slate/source/includes/_contests.md

 Parameter | Required | Description
 --------- | ------- | -----------
-id | true |  sponsorId value, passed in the url path type | false | petType, please use 1 for dog, 2 for cat, or empty for another type
+sponsor | true |  The sponsor id value passed in the url path contest | false | The contest id that the sponsor is sponsoring

 <aside class="success">
 Updated number of sponsor fans is returned.